 Abstract: Much less is known about the impacts of the COVID-19 pandemic on the provision of early childhood preschool services relative to research on school closures.
-We conduct surveys with more than 5,000 early childhood service providers and leverage temporal and spatial variation in India's intensity of lockdowns to quantify disruptions to preschool services between areas with differently-strict lockdown measures under the world's largest early childhood development program.
+We conducted surveys of more than 5000 early childhood service providers and leverage temporal and spatial variation in India’s intensity of lockdowns to quantify disruptions to preschool services under the world’s largest early childhood development program between areas with different strictness of lockdown measures.
 We document a 23 percentage point reduction in the provision of preschool services in red zone lockdown areas (strictest measures) relative to green zone lockdown areas (least strict measures).
-We find that pre-COVID measures of high worker locus of control and public service motivation offset the reduction in differential preschool service provision by 27-37 percent.
+We find that pre-COVID measures of high worker locus of control and public service motivation offset the reduction in differential preschool service provision by 27–37%.

 Abstract: Violence against women is a problem worldwide, with economic costs ranging from 1% to 4% of global gross domestic product.
 During the coronavirus disease 2019 lockdowns, the United Nations coined the term the Shadow Pandemic to describe the increase in global violence against women.
 Here, using variation in the intensity of government-mandated lockdowns in India, we show that domestic violence complaints increase significantly in districts with the strictest lockdown rules.
 We find similarly large increases in cybercrime complaints.
 However, rape and sexual assault complaints decrease in districts with the strictest lockdowns, consistent with decreased female mobility in public spaces, public transport and workplaces where they might be at greater risk for rape and sexual assault.
 Medium-term analysis shows that increases in domestic violence complaints persist 1 year later, while other complaints related to rape, sexual assault and cybercrimes return to pre-lockdown levels.